telerik/maui-docs/controls/collectionview/scrolling.md

 # .NET MAUI CollectionView Scrolling

-You can enable users to scroll in the CollectionView in both directions&mdash;horizontally and vertically and also scroll to an item from the collection.
+The users can vertically scroll through the item in the CollectionView and also scroll to an item from the collection.

-## Scroll to Item
+## Scrolling to an Item

 The CollectionView provides the `ScrollTo` method that allows you to programmatically scroll to an item in the CollectionView: